Clubmates Travel

 Independence and Capacity Building

 Farms provide a unique environment for independence and capacity building.
 From learning how to care for plants and animals to managing one’s portion of a gardening project, these experiences empower individuals to take charge of their activities, build confidence, and develop skills that translate into other areas of life.
+It’s no wonder that more disability travel services are incorporating farming into their programs.

 Independent Skills Development Through Farming